Frog in my Throat reviews

 - I can't predict how fast Tom will read Bats in my

 Belfry, but last time he read Frog in my Throat non-stop.
-He hasn't read
+He has not read

-anything like that for pleasure, cover to cover, as long as I have
+anything like that for pleasure, from beginning to end, as long as I have

 - Linda Rapp, New Jersey.